isabella232/datajoint-file-validator/docs/tutorial/1-validate.md

 └──────────────┴────────────────────────┴───────────────┴──────────────────┴───────────────────────┘
 ```

-We can also output the report in JSON or YAML formats, and save the report to a file:
+We can also output the report in JSON or YAML formats, and save it to a file:

 <!-- termynal -->